deepset-ai/haystack-home/content/ambassadors/_index.md

 process:
   title: "How It Works"
+  subtitle: "A simple process to join a group of builders contributing to real-world AI systems with Haystack."
   steps:
     - number: 1
-      title: "Apply"
+      title: "Apply Here"
-      text: "Fill out a short form telling us about your background, what you've built, and what you'd like to do as an ambassador."
+      text: "Tell us about your background, what you've built, and how you'd like to contribute as an ambassador."
     - number: 2
-      title: "We Review"
+      title: "Review Cycle"
-      text: "We go through applications quarterly.
-Strong candidates will be invited for a short call with the team."
+      text: "We review applications quarterly.
+Strong candidates are invited to a short conversation with the team."
     - number: 3
       title: "Get Onboarded"
-      text: "Once accepted, you'll join our private channel, meet the team, and we'll work out the best way to support your work."
+      text: "Once accepted, you'll join a private channel, meet the team, and work directly with us on how to best support and scale your contributions."

 faq:
   title: "Common Questions"
   items:
     - question: "Do I need to be a professional developer?"
-      answer: "No. We welcome writers, educators, community helpers, and public speakers.
-Contribution type doesn't matter - consistency and genuine engagement do."
+      answer: "No. You don't need to be a professional developer.
+But we do look for people actively building, contributing, or teaching others how to use Haystack - especially in real-world RAG or agentic systems.
+Contribution type matters less than consistency, depth, and genuine engagement."
     - question: "Can I represent other projects too?"
       answer: "Yes.
 Being part of other ambassador programs is fine.
 We just ask that there's no direct business conflict with deepset."
     - question: "How often are applications reviewed?"